flutter-tizen/flutter-tizen/doc/configure-device.md

 1. Connect the Pi device to the same network as your host PC using an Ethernet or Wi-Fi (built-in or extra USB dongle) connection.

-   Alternatively, you can use some extra hardware (USB/PWR splitter) to connect Pi directly to the host PC in OTG (USB slave) mode.
+  > Alternatively, you can use some extra hardware (USB/PWR splitter) to connect Pi directly to the host PC in OTG (USB slave) mode.
+The Tizen device will be ready to use just after plugging the USB - the next step should be skipped.

 1. Find the device's IP address and connect.
 If `sdb` is not on your PATH, refer to the above guide for Watch/TV.